 |

-My name is Gloria de Lama Sciole, the only child of Ricardo de Lama killed in the Livergnano area of Italy on November 23, 1944 and just 3 days after my second birthday.
+In His Memory, My name is Gloria de Lama Sciole, the only child of Ricardo de Lama killed in the Livergnano area of Italy on November 23, 1944 and just 3 days after my second birthday.
 My father served with the 34th Division of the USA army, known as the Red Bulls.
 He was assigned to the 133rd Infantry, Company G.

 |